AtlantaEmrys2002/LEO_Satellite_Network_Topology_Design/README.md

 access to a significant number of CPU cores, this code will run significantly faster over several days.
 To generate an overview of the results of ```report.sh```, run ```results.sh``` to build a csv file.
 To build the visualisations of the networks (demonstrating the physical nature of the network over time), please run ```bash visualise.sh``` to build and display all topologies.

+A series of results is provided in `Results` (including benchmarks) with the best cost function weights found of all combinations of DCMST construction algorithm, cost function optimisation method, and constellations.

 ## Acknowledgements